-From a base of its fourth-quarter 2015 distribution per common unit at an annualized rate of \$1.23, NextEra Energy Partners continues to expect 12 to 15 percent per year growth in limited partner distributions through 2020.
-The partnership expects the annualized rate of the fourth-quarter 2016 distribution, which is payable in February 2017, to be in the range of \$1.38 to \$1.41 per common unit.
+From a base of its fourth-quarter 2016 distribution per common unit at an annualized rate of \$1.41, NextEra Energy Partners continues to expect 12 to 15 percent per year growth in limited partner distributions as being a reasonable range of expectations through at least 2022.
+The partnership expects the annualized rate of the fourth-quarter 2017 distribution to be in a range of \$1.58 to \$1.62 per common unit, meaning the fourth-quarter distribution that is payable in February 2018.

 NextEra Energy Partners continues to expect a Dec.
-31, 2016, run rate for adjusted EBITDA of \$670 million to \$760 million and CAFD of \$230 million to \$290 million, reflecting calendar year 2017 expectations for the forecasted portfolio at year-end Dec.
-31, 2016.
-Additionally, NextEra Energy Partners has introduced Dec.
-31, 2017, run-rate expectations for adjusted EBITDA of \$875 million to \$975 million and CAFD of \$310 million to \$340 million, reflecting calendar year 2018 expectations for the forecasted portfolio at year-end Dec.
+31, 2017, run rate for adjusted EBITDA of \$875 million to \$975 million and CAFD of \$310 million to \$340 million, reflecting calendar year 2018 expectations for the forecasted portfolio at year-end Dec.
 31, 2017.
-These expectations are net of expected IDR fees, as these fees are expected to be treated as an operating expense.
+These expectations are net of expected incentive distribution rights fees, as these fees are treated as an operating expense.